lynnlangit/aws-for-bioinformatics/5_Serverless_&_ML/README.md

 Here are the topic pages in this section:

 - Use Lambda
-- Use AWS container management services (EKS, ECS, Fargate)
+- Use Sagemaker and Jupyter Notebooks or SageMaker APIs

 -----